Jim Kacian: As a publisher

-Kacian's work as publisher has also been highly recognized:

 In 1996 his production of John Elsberg's A Week in the Lake District was a finalist for Virginia Poetry Book of the Year (Virginia State Library).

 In August 2000, Knots — The Anthology of Southeastern European Haiku Poetry (1999), which Kacian co-edited with Dimitar Anakiev, won second place in the World Haiku Achievement Competition.

 In October 2008 he won the Ginyu Award for Outstanding Contribution to World Haiku (Ginyu issue 40, pp. 13–15).

 Publication credits

 Kacian's poems, articles, and book reviews have appeared internationally in journals, magazines, and newspapers including: